 At Llangewydd, we have a very successful Eco Club.
 Our club helps drive the eco initiatives throughout the school.
-Led by Miss C Jury, who is aided by Mrs. Page, this club is the only place to be on a Thursday afternoon between 3.30 and 4.15pm!

 Eco Club learn about the importance of 'reduce, re-use and recycle', how our carbon footprint affects the planet and about wide ranging global issues such as climate change and saving the ancient forests.
 They have even composed their very own Eco rap!